Last updated on July 29th, 2024 at 12:22 pm

 Budget Tip

-I’ll get more into biking later in the post, but if you’re thinking of being on your bike for more than 1 or 2 hours and have an easy way of getting your bike to the island, it is well worth the $16 round trip cost to bring your own bike.
-Rates will be in the $70-90 range for a daily rental.
+I’ll discuss biking more later in the post, but if you plan to ride for more than 1 or 2 hours and have an easy way to get your bike to the island, it is well worth the $17 round-trip cost to bring your own bike.
+A daily rental will cost between $70 and $90.

 Pro Tip